pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_dbt_docs/models/mart/global/description__mrt_global__user.md

 {% enddocs %}

 All individual users who received a grant, irrespective of their grant status, are stored here.
 Demographic information (address, activity) are purely declarative.
 They are registered in the user's first grant application process.
+Users are invited to update those information when applying for a new grant (ie : when 15-17 users turn 18), and they can update those at any time through their app.

 ## Table description